 A business’s culture is vitally important, and has a significant impact on both employee engagement and financial performance.
-However, it can often be misunderstood, and many businesses fail to grasp the concept of culture not realising the impact it can have on operations as a whole.
+However, it can often be misunderstood, and many businesses fail to grasp how to build a company culture not realising the impact it can have on operations as a whole.

-So, how can business owners create a lasting and powerful culture that encourages employees to be its strongest and most loyal ambassadors?
+So, how can you build a strong company culture that's lasting and powerful, one that encourages employees to be its most loyal ambassadors?
 We explore this below.

 It may sound simple, but having one person who is directly responsible for the culture of the business is an effective way of promoting it as an important concept.
 Of course, this individual cannot do it all on their own, but having someone to focus on culture and push people in the right direction is essential for setting the tone for the future.
 Depending on the structure of your business, this responsibility can fall on the managing director, but the board in general or the marketing department also have an important role to play.